 Transforming Inventory Management

 Inventory remains a critical issue in the pharmaceuticals business.
-Experts have observed that the biggest problem arising from it results from the inefficient systems of managing the inventory.
+Experts have observed that the biggest problem arising from it results from inefficient inventory systems.
 Much of the industry is still using a manual inventory management system.
 It means that they do not have a way to consolidate their information in a single system and place.
-The manual inventory system prevalent in most pharma companies today is simply counter-productive.
+The manual inventory system prevalent in most pharma companies today is counter-productive.

 Manual inventory and delivery systems also allow for all too common human errors.
 These mistakes cause faulty inventory counts and an imbalance in both supply and demand.
-The manual counting requires significant effort and time, causing the process to be entirely inefficient.
+Manual counting requires significant effort and time, causing the process to be entirely inefficient.

 How To Convince Management to Spend on Improvements to Delivery Systems

-RFID tracking is able to massively transform the delivery system (and inventory management system) for firms in the business that can not keep track of their inventory and a way to get it more efficiently to the end markets and doctors’ offices.
-Such RFID tracking could eliminate the needs to manually track the arrivals and departures.
-It’s implementation requires software system improvements to support this type of RFID tracking.
+RFID tracking can massively transform the delivery system (and inventory management system) for firms in the business that can not keep track of their inventory and get it more efficiently to the end markets and doctors’ offices.
+Such RFID tracking could eliminate the needs to track the arrivals and departures manually.
+Its implementation requires software system improvements to support this type of RFID tracking.

 Improving the Customer Experience

 Customers are expecting and demanding more from pharmaceutical companies today.
 It is necessary to begin understanding these issues and addressing them.
 This is not just about the pricing of new and existing drugs.
-Improvements are needed with consumer interaction so that it becomes streamlined and convenient to the point that their healthcare transforms into a natural part of everyday life for families and individuals.
-Currently, customer service and interaction is stagnant.
+Improvements are needed with consumer interaction to become streamlined and convenient to the point that their healthcare transforms into a natural part of everyday life for families and individuals.
+Currently, customer service and interaction are stagnant.